 To SA2 and CT1

-ACTION: RAN2 kindly asks SA2 and CT1 to consider the above RAN2 working assumption and provide feedback.
+ACTION: RAN2 kindly asks SA2 and CT1 if the above RAN2 working assumption can be compatible with SA2/CT1 specifications with minor effort and provide feedback if it is not.

 3. Date of Next TSG-RAN WG2 Meetings: